Workplace Diversity at Christmas: Not Everyone Celebrates It

 Before we start talking about Christmas, let’s explore why diversity is important in the workplace.

 - Greater creativity.
-When a group of like-minded people get together, they will think of similar ideas.
-People from different backgrounds, on the other hand, can offer unique perspectives and spark fresh ideas for more innovation.
+When a group of like-minded people get together, they’re likely to think similarly.
+People from different backgrounds can offer unique perspectives and spark fresh ideas for more innovation.

 - Increased productivity.
 Diversity has been linked to faster decision-making and better team cooperation.
 Diversity and inclusion can also boost employee morale and instil a desire to work more efficiently.

 - Reduced employee turnover.
-When employers create an environment that is accepting, employees are more likely to feel valued and remain loyal to the company.
+When employers create an environment that is accepting, employees are more likely to feel valued and remain loyal to their organisation.

 - Increased profitability.
 By reaping the benefits of diversity in the workplace, you will come closer to the ultimate goal of increasing profits.
 According to a study by McKinsey, companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile, highlighting the link between diversity and revenues.